-Industrial risk is understood as the possibility that, subsequent to an accident occurring in an industrial context, a fire will develop, involving flammable substances, explosion, involving explosive substances or a toxic cloud, involving substances releasing themselves in a gaseous state, with effects possibly causing harm to the population or environment.
+Industrial risk is understood as the possibility that, following an accident occurring in an industrial context, a fire will develop, involving flammable substances, explosion, involving explosive substances or a toxic cloud, involving substances releasing themselves in a gaseous state, with effects possibly causing harm to the population or environment.
 The effects of an industrial accident can be mitigated by implementing appropriate emergency plans, both internal and external.
 The latter provide measures for self-protection and on how the population should behave.

-The Seveso accident
+The Seveso Accident

 International debate on industrial risk